Dr. Ntuli Angyelile Kapologwe

 Dr. Ntuli Angyelile Kapologwe graduated as a Medical Doctor (MD) from University of Dar Es Salaam before attending Tumaini University where he obtained a Master’s degree in public health (MPH).
 In 2020, he earned Doctor of Philosophy Degree (PhD) at the University of Dodoma (UDOM) where he conducted implementation research studies on the effect of the Direct Health Facility Financing (DHFF) initiative on maternal, newborn and child health services in the public primary health facilities in Tanzania.

 Dr. Kapologwe has been involved in coordination and engagement of different stakeholders in the implementation of maternal, newborn and child health acceleration plans in pursuit to achieve Sustainable Development Goals by 2030.
 He works with a number of committees at the national level that focus on improving maternal, newborn, child and adolescent health.
-He has more than 70 articles published in international peer reviewed journals and edited a Primary Health Care Book.
+He has more than 70 articles published in international peer reviewed journals and edited a Primary Health Care book.